Contact Us

 Entanglement-based quantum networks are real and being used today for great benefit.
 For example, the EPB quantum network launched in 2023 and is the first commercial quantum network in North America.

-Entanglement-based quantum networks can connect a variety of quantum hardware devices by distributing entanglement between these quantum devices and enabling a wide range of use cases
+Entanglement-based networks can connect a variety of quantum hardware devices by distributing entanglement between these quantum devices and enabling a wide range of use cases

-• Quantum Secure Communication is the family of security solutions that are enabled by entanglement-based quantum networks.
+• Quantum Secure Communication is the family of security solutions that are enabled by entanglement-based networks.
 Entanglement-based key generation and teleportation create additional security for communicating sensitive information.
 Entanglement-based quantum networks can also be used to directly communicate classical and/or quantum information in a provably secure manner and to detect eavesdroppers.

 • Distributed quantum computing is the interconnecting of multiple quantum computers.
-In entanglement-based quantum networks, these computers are connected by shared entanglement.
+In entanglement-based networks, these computers are connected by shared entanglement.
 These computers can be in the same room, or located across far distances.
 By connecting the computers together, it’s possible to achieve much greater computing power than individual quantum computers are able to achieve.

 • Distributed quantum sensing is the interconnecting of multiple quantum sensors.
 Quantum sensors are far more sensitive than their classical counterparts, making it possible to make observations at a higher resolution than ever before.
 In entanglement-based networks, these sensors are connected by shared entanglement, making it possible to achieve far greater accuracy, sensitivity, and precision than individual quantum sensors can achieve.